+If you use your Fitbit devices and services with a Fitbit Account, then you are subject to the Fitbit Terms of Service.
 If you live in the European Economic Area, the United Kingdom or Switzerland, these Terms are an agreement between you and Fitbit International Limited, an Irish company with its registered office at 76 Lower Baggot Street, Dublin 2, Ireland.
-If you reside elsewhere, these Terms are an agreement between you and Fitbit LLC, 199 Fremont Street, 14th Floor, San Francisco, CA 94105 U.S.A.
-When the Terms mention "Fitbit," "we," "us," or "our," they refer to the party to your agreement that provides you with the Fitbit Service.
+If you reside elsewhere, these Terms are an agreement between you and Fitbit LLC, 215 Fremont Street, San Francisco, CA 94105 U.S.A.

+When the Terms mention "Google," "Fitbit," "we," "us," or "our," they refer to the party to your agreement that provides you with the Fitbit Service.